molcik/file-upload-client/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm watch-less`

+Watch less files and compile them to css.
+When you work with it, it will create a css file at the same directory of less, and with the same name, so you import the css file in your jsx file is ok.

 ### `npm test`